 As French president Emmanuel Macron recently made clear, to France, Africa has a “civilizational problem” and France cannot abandon Africa.
 In fact, France has been on a “civilizing” mission in Africa since the mid 1800s.
 France conquered large parts of North, West, and Central Africa as part of its attempt to “civilize” Africa.
 Sadly however, France’s national motto “Liberty, Equality, and Fraternity” (Liberte, Egalite, Fraternite) did not apply to its African colonies.

 France was and remains one of the most barbaric colonial masters of all time.
-France’s colonial activities in Algeria for example, was so barbaric even Emmanuel Macron himself admitted that France’s 132-year colonization of Algeria involved “crimes and acts of barbarism”.
-And to those of you who don’t know how barbaric it was in Algeria, over a million Algerians lost their lives during the Algerian war of independence.
+France’s colonial activities in Algeria for example, was so barbaric it shocked even the perpetrators themselves.
+Emmanuel Macron, the current president of France, admitted recently that, in fact, France’s 132-year colonization of Algeria involved “crimes and acts of barbarism”.
+And to those of you who don’t know how barbaric it was in Algeria, over a million Algerians lost their lives and "decapitation" was a French game during Algeria's war for independence.
 Most other colonies who challenged French authority had it worse than Algeria and some of their stories remain untold.